Heapy/awesome-kotlin/README.md

 ## <a name="github-trending"></a>Github Trending <sup>[Back ⇈](#github-trending-category)</sup>
 ### <a name="github-trending-monthly"></a>Monthly <sup>[Back ⇈](#github-trending-monthly-subcategory)</sup>
+* [CCBlueX/LiquidBounce](https://github.com/CCBlueX/LiquidBounce) - A free mixin-based injection hacked client for Minecraft using the Fabric API
 * [JetBrains/intellij-platform-plugin-template](https://github.com/JetBrains/intellij-platform-plugin-template) - Template repository for creating plugins for IntelliJ Platform
 * [tachiyomiorg/tachiyomi-extensions](https://github.com/tachiyomiorg/tachiyomi-extensions) - Source extensions for the Tachiyomi app.
 * [vinaygaba/Learn-Jetpack-Compose-By-Example](https://github.com/vinaygaba/Learn-Jetpack-Compose-By-Example) - 🚀 This project contains various examples that show how you would do things the &quot;Jetpack Compose&quot; way